mapninja/Earthsys144/week04/README.md

 ### [03 - Introducing SimplyAnalytics.com](03_introducing_simplyanalytics_com.md)

-Placeholder: this lab will introduce a web-based demographic reporting workflow and connect it back to spatial units, trade areas, and summary geography.
+This lab introduces a Stanford-licensed demographic reporting platform, then brings exported county data into QGIS to join Bigfoot sightings by location and finish with either a per-capita map or an advanced geographically weighted regression workflow.

 ### 04 - Additional Week 04 Exercise